Hampton hosts gridiron icons for ESPN panel discussion

-HAMPTON, Va. — ESPN’s The Undefeated will host an in-depth round table discussion titled ‘From the 757 to the NFL’ with Super Bowl winning head coach Mike Tomlin; Buffalo Bills quarterback Tyrod Taylor and former NFL quarterbacks Mike Vick and Aaron Brooks at Hampton University’s Scripps Howard School of Journalism and Communications Auditorium Thursday, July 13 at 3:30 p.m.
-The event will be live streamed on TheUndefeated.com.
+HAMPTON, Va. — ESPN’s The Undefeated hosted an in-depth round table discussion titled ‘From the 757 to the NFL’ with Super Bowl winning head coach Mike Tomlin and former NFL quarterbacks Mike Vick and Aaron Brooks at Hampton University’s Scripps Howard School of Journalism and Communications Auditorium Thursday.
+The event was live streamed on TheUndefeated.com.

+"We always get a microphone in our face and get asked certain questions about how we play," explained four-time Pro Bowl quarterback Mike Vick, a Newport News native.
+"But it's never about how we got there, so that's what's intriguing about today."

 “This production speaks to the cutting edge projects and events that exist all across our campus,” said Dr. William R. Harvey, Hampton University President.
 “Hampton University is unparalleled in the delivery of content and at the forefront of all areas of creativity and innovation”